APogue/APogue.github.io/pages/projects.md

 Unlike human coders, it offers:

-- Consistency — decisions are rules-based, reducing subjective variation
+- Consistency — decisions are rule-based, reducing subjective variation
-- Reproducibility — designed to produce the same outputs given a set of inputs
+- Reproducibility — designed to produce the same outputs for a given set of inputs
 - Auditability — every classification includes an embedded justification block that can be independently reviewed
 - Scalability — the system is designed to process incidents efficiently, making multi-incident analysis feasible